Canopy Growth call volume above normal and directionally bullish

-Bullish option flow detected in Canopy Growth (CGC) with 15,516 calls trading, 1.6x expected, and implied vol increasing over 5 points to 137.19%.
-10/25 weekly 5.5 calls and 10/25 weekly 5 calls are the most active options, with total volume in those strikes near 4,300 contracts.
-The Put/Call Ratio is 0.19.
-Earnings are expected on November 11th.
+Bullish option flow detected in Canopy Growth (CGC) with 15,104 calls trading, 4x expected, and implied vol increasing almost 3 points to 130.31%.
+11/1 weekly 6 calls and 11/8 weekly 6.5 calls are the most active options, with total volume in those strikes near 12,400 contracts.
+The Put/Call Ratio is 0.02.
+Earnings are expected on November 8th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>